jpawelczak/vpa-demo/README.md

 kubectl describe vpa vpa-demo
 ```

 Have you noticed `Message: Some containers have a small number of samples` and `Type: LowConfidence`?
-It means VPA does not have enough data sample to make an relevant recommendation - let's use `ContainerResourcePolicy` to demonstrate the in-place resizing capabilities of the new VPA InPlaceOrRecreate mode.
+It means VPA does not have enough data sample to make an relevant recommendation - let's use `ContainerResourcePolicy` to easily demonstrate the in-place resizing capabilities of the new VPA InPlaceOrRecreate mode.

 ### VPA's in-place resizing - a quick demo